 founder & editor-in-chief

-Caylee Weintraub is a junior studying English and Biology at Florida Gulf Cost University.
+Caylee Weintraub is a junior studying English and Creative Writing at Florida Gulf Cost University.
 She graduated from Mariner High School in Cape Coral, FL in 2018.
 A native Floridian, she lives on a twenty five acre palm tree farm with her family.
 Her writing has appeared in Polyphony Lit, Imagine, The Mangrove Review, The Word Exchange, and others.
 She has been honored to receive the Claudia Ann Seaman Award for Fiction, an honorable mention in the Johns Hopkin's Creative Minds Fiction contest, and first place in Florida Gulf Coast University's Writing Awards fiction and nonfiction categories.
 In 2018, she was awarded the Florida Gulf Coast University Scholarly and Creative Undergraduate Research Award for excellence in creative writing.
 She is an alumna of the Sewanee Young Writers’ Conference, the Iowa Young Writers’ Studio, and the New England Young Writer's Conference.

 Annabel Chosy is a first-year student at Washington University in St. Louis.
 Originally from Minneapolis, Minnesota, her work has been published in Polyphony H.S., The Blueshift Journal, Words Dance Publishing, and the Blue Marble Review.
 She has also received recognition from the Scholastic Art and Writing Awards.